May 3, 2026 · 8 min read

 €0.13–€0.17 per unit

 The material premium on paper is about €0.03–€0.04 per unit.
-Under German EPR, that is exactly offset by the EPR saving.
+Under German EPR, that can be offset by the EPR saving.
 Under UK or French EPR, the EPR saving is smaller — meaning paper still costs a fraction of a cent more per unit, but the total-picture number is within 1% of plastic.

 Where paper genuinely doesn't work